zenrocklabs/zenrock-docs/docs/docs/zrSign/smart-contract-suite/sign.md

 # Sign Contract: Request Functions Documentation

-This document provides a detailed overview of the request functions in the Sign contract, designed for developers integrating with the Zenrock protocol.
+This document provides a detailed overview of the request functions in the Sign contract, designed for developers integrating with the ZrSign protocol.

-The `Sign.sol` contract contains the main functions that receive the various requests from the contract directly, or from third party smart contracts that are connected to the ZrSign contract.
+The `Sign.sol` contract contains the main functions that receive the various requests from the contract directly, or from third party smart contracts that are integrating the ZrSign contract.

 ## Key Request Function